The Krull-Remak-Schmidt-Azumaya Theorem for idempotent complete categories

-If we denote by $u^{op}$ the morphism induced by $u$ in the opposite category $\Ab^{op}$, it follows that $u^{op}$ is a splitting monomorphism in $\Ab^{op}$ in from $\widehat{\Z}_p$ to the direct sum (in $\Ab^{op}$) of the family of indecomposable objects $(\Z/p^n\Z)_{n>0}$.
+If we denote by $u^{op}$ the morphism induced by $u$ in the opposite category $\Ab^{op}$, it follows that $u^{op}$ is a split monomorphism in $\Ab^{op}$ from $\widehat{\Z}_p$ to the direct sum (in $\Ab^{op}$) of the family of indecomposable objects $(\Z/p^n\Z)_{n>0}$.
 Since the group of $p$-adic integers is not isomorphic (in $\Ab$) to a direct product of cyclic $p$-groups, it follows that $\widehat{\Z}_p$ does not have the exchange property in $\Ab^{op}$.
 However, the endomorphism ring of $\widehat{\Z}_p$ is the (commutative) ring of all $p$-adic integers, hence it is local. \end{example}

-\begin{remark} This example provides a negative answer to the open question of whether, in bounded lattices (in particular in the subobject lattice of an object in abelian categories), every element with the finite exchange property also has the (full) exchange property, as discussed in \cite[p.
+\begin{remark} This example provides a negative answer to the open question of whether, in bounded lattices (in particular, in the subobject lattice of an object in abelian categories), every element with the finite exchange property also has the full exchange property, as discussed in \cite[p.
 61]{HR}.
 The category $\Ab^{op}$ contains a generator, the injective cogenerator $\BBQ/\Z$ in $\Ab$, and satisfies the Grothendieck conditions AB4 and AB4$^\star$, but it is not a Grothendieck category.
-Consequently, the question remains unresolved in Grothendieck categories, particularly in module categories. \end{remark}
+The question remains unresolved in Grothendieck categories, particularly in module categories, and we refer to \cite{IGS} for recent progress in the study of the exchange property in module categories. \end{remark} }